JuliaMolSim/Molly.jl/docs/src/docs.md

 By default, terminal residues are renamed to match the appropriate templates.
 For example, the first (N-terminal) residue could be changed from "MET" to "NMET".
 This can be turned off by giving `rename_terminal_res=false` to [`System`](@ref) if the residue names in the input file are appropriate.
+Currently atom classes are not supported, only atom types.
+Residue patches, virtual sites, file includes and any force types other than `HarmonicBondForce`/`HarmonicAngleForce`/`PeriodicTorsionForce`/`NonbondedForce` are currently ignored.

 The Gromacs setup procedure should be considered experimental.
-Currently Ewald summation methods, constraint algorithms, pressure coupling and high GPU performance are missing from the package, so Molly is not suitable for production simulations of biomolecules.
+Currently Ewald summation methods, constraint algorithms and high GPU performance are missing from the package, so Molly is not suitable for production simulations of biomolecules.

 ## Enhanced sampling